 Pro Tip: You can also stay in one of the Manor’s five bedrooms and enjoy a gourmet morning meal with this bed-and-breakfast alternative.

-Whether you’re seeking an experience that’s a few steps up from tent camping or you want all of the conveniences of home in a rustic setting, these nine glamping destinations in Upstate New York are sure to help you unwind and reconnect with nature.
-And, who knows -- a little forest bathing near one of these luxurious camping accommodations just might add a few years to your life!
+Whether you’re seeking an experience that’s a few steps up from tent camping or you want all of the conveniences of home in a rustic setting, these nine sites offer some of the best glamping in New York and are sure to help you unwind and reconnect with nature.
+And who knows — a little forest bathing near one of these luxurious camping accommodations just might add a few years to your life!